Georgia vs. Alabama CFP National Championship NCAA Football Odds, Plays and Insights | January 10, 2022

 Over/Under Insights

-- Georgia and its opponents have combined to score more than 52.5 points in six of 14 games this season.
+- Alabama has combined with its opponents to score more than 52.5 points in 10 of 13 games this season.

-- The combined points per game average of the two teams, 80.4, is 27.9 points above Monday's over/under.

-- The 28.8 combined points per game that these two squads have allowed this season are 23.7 fewer than the 52.5 total in this contest.
+- The two teams combine to score 80.4 points per game, 27.9 more than the total in this contest.

-- Bulldogs games have an average total of 50.8 points this season, 1.7 fewer than Monday's over/under.

-- In 2021, games involving the Crimson Tide have averaged a total of 61.9 points, 9.4 more than the set total in this contest.

 Georgia Stats and Trends